The merger control provisions are contained in the Swedish Competition Act (2008:579).

 - either one or more persons, already controlling at least one undertaking, or one or more undertakings acquire whether by purchase of securities or assets, by contract or by any other means, direct or indirect control of the whole or parts of one or more undertakings.

 Also the creation of a joint venture which on a lasting basis fulfils all the functions of an autonomous economic entity constitutes a concentration within the meaning of point 2.

-If the turnover requirement according to point 1 is fulfilled, but the turnover does not exceed what is laid down in point 2, the Swedish Competition Authority may in a particular case require a party to a concentration to notify the concentration where particular grounds exist for doing so.
+If the aggregate turnover requirement according to point 1 is fulfilled, but the individual turnover does not exceed what is laid down in point 2, the Swedish Competition Authority may require a party to a concentration to notify the concentration where particular grounds exist for doing so.
 A party and other participants in a concentration always have the right to voluntarily notify a concentration, where the turnover requirement as laid down in point 1 is fulfilled.

 The undertakings concerned are normally the merging undertakings or undertakings acquiring control and the undertaking over which control is being acquired.